s520/ATCFS_For_OpenBVE/README.md

 2-clause BSD license

-- Since this project contains part BVEC_ATS source code, that part is provided under the 2-clause BSD license of BVEC_ATS described below.
 - Since this project contains INI File Parser source code, that part is provided under the MIT license of INI File Parser described below.
-- Since this project contains CSV Reader source code, that part is provided under the MIT license of CSV Reader described below.

 ## Postscript